codesnail/BehavioralCloning/README.md

 We see that there are actually three images for each video frame - each corresponding to the center, left or right camera mounted on the (simulated) vehicle.
 The last number in the row is the recorded steering angle for that frame, and that will be used as our label and ground truth.
 The other 3 numbers before the steering angle include speed and a couple of other fields, but we are not interested in those for now (we will use a constant speed in autonomous mode for now).

-The first thing that stands out is that the steering angle is in much lower scale in the file compared to the simulator video.
-It turns out the video shows the angle in degrees, whereas driving_log.csv stores it in radians.
+The first thing that stands out is that the steering angle in the file is in radians, compared to degrees in the video.

-Another thing to note is that on training track 1, most of the curves are going left.
-This is reflected in the histogram of the steering angles from driving_log.csv:

-![alt text][image1.3]

-This indicates an unbalanced dataset.
-There are a lot more samples of left and zero steering angles, but barely any for right.
-This could result in the model learning to turn left all the time and may go off the road.
-There are a couple of strategies to account for this.
-A simple way is to augment the data by horizontally reflecting all images and labelling them with the negative of the corresponding steering angles.
-This was the approach I chose.
-Another approach we could use in the simulator is turn the car around on the track and record a video driving in the opposite way.
-Here is the histogram after augmenting the dataset with reflected images and steering angles:

-![alt_text][image1.4]

 The individual image frames are shaped 160x320x3.
 Here are some sample images from my training set: